-Condition and context-The County did not document and implement sufficient IT security policies and procedures over its IT resources.
+Condition and context-The County did not have sufficient written IT security policies and procedures over its IT resources.

 Effect-There is an increased risk that the County may not prevent or detect the loss of confidentiality, integrity, or availability of systems and data.